 Stone has consulted publications such as The Wall Street Journal and Newsweek as a medical expert; he has contributed to TV programs such as ESPN's "Treating Athletes in the New Millennium" and The Discovery Channel.

-Kevin Stone’s TED talk
+Kevin Stone’s TED talks

 More news and ideas from Kevin Stone